billypearce/billypearce/README.md

 # 👋 Hi, I’m Billy Pearce.

-I am a recent graduate from Sam Houston State University with a degree in Software Engineering.
+I am a recent graduate from Sam Houston State University with a degree in software engineering.
-I'm currently pursuing a job as a Full Stack Engineer.
+I'm currently pursuing a job as a full stack engineer.

 ## About My Work